menzicode/unicode/README.md

 - File image_gen.py handles the creation of the dataset from font files.
 - File train.py creates embeddings of each image in dataset
+- File image_loader.py checks that each file is a valid .png
-- File Vector Query handles retreiving vectors by similarity
+- File vector_query.py handles retreiving vectors by similarity

 Example usage in terminal: